ihorlysenko-dev/DiscordTranslatorBot/README.md

 🚀 **Demo Available:** You can test a live [demo](https://discord.com/oauth2/authorize?client_id=1370851504289873920) of this project

-A Discord bot that detects and translates messages into 133 supported languages using slash commands and context menu options.
+A Discord bot that detects and translates messages into 245 supported languages using slash commands and context menu options.
 User language preferences are saved automatically — even after restarts.

-Works anywhere — you can use it in all channels or DMs, and only you will see the translated messages!
+Works everywhere — you can even use it in other channels or in DMs, and only you will see the translated messages!

 ---